bitshares/bitshares.github.io-old/_technologies/zh/collateralized-bond-market.md

 ---
 permalink: /zh/technology/collateralized-bond-market/
 title: Collateralized Bond Market
-subtitle: Lend or borrow anything on your terms
+subtitle: Integrated peer-to-peer lending
 image: ../images/frontpage/icon-bonds.svg
-priority: 7
+priority: 3
 summary: >
     The BitShares bond market is an investment marketplace accessible to anyone with an internet connection.
-With the bond market you can earn interest on anything while allowing others to short any asset backed by any other asset.
+In the bond market, you can earn interest with any asset, or take a short position using any other asset as collateral.
 ---

 The BitShares bond market allows for an interest rate market between any combination of assets